flathub/org.freedesktop.Platform.VulkanLayer.OBSVkCapture/README.md

 Installation
 -----------

-This plugin is an extension for Freedesktop Platform therefore is not listed on the Flathub website to download it.
+This flatpak is an extension for the Freedesktop platform and is therefore not listed on the Flathub website.

 To install this plugin you need to run this command in a terminal: